BPDanek/bpdanek.github.io/README.md

 # denbanek
 personal site, designed and implemented by myself.
-For setup, followed the digital ocean guide: https://www.digitalocean.com/community/tutorials/react-typescript-with-react
+For setup, followed the pluralsight and digital ocean guides loosly: https://www.digitalocean.com/community/tutorials/react-typescript-with-react

+Corey Housee's guide helped me wrap my head around why and when to use bundlers, transpilers for my webapp.

 A note about this page from the builder: